gracehoward/blocktext.club/content/posts/post-01.md

 The Web 3.0 movement seeks to push back against the technofascism of Big Tech, proposing systems of distribution, rather than centralization.
 I would argue that acts of web-based, self-publication outside of the grasp of these corporate platforms is just as urgent.

-At the moment, I'm still in the process of developing a better relationship with the web, and thinking about how my actions existing within and subverting these systems.
+At the moment, I'm still in the process of developing a better relationship with the web, whether that be by adopting better practices, engaging in critical dialogues re: Internet, power, and society, and so on.
-I'm thinking a lot about how I want to play a role in building the future of the web,

-Anyway, at least it's not a podcast.
+Anyway, at least it isn't a podcast.